Positional Encoding in Transformer-Based Time Series Models: A Survey: Experimental Setup

 \section{Experimental Setup}

 The experimental setup involves comparing different positional encoding methods in two distinct Transformer-based architectures for time series data.
-The Time Series Transformer \cite{zerveas2021transformer}, shown in Figure \ref{fig:batch_norm_architecture}, processes the raw multivariate time series data directly.
+The Time Series Transformer \cite{zerveas2021transformer}, processes the raw multivariate time series data directly.
 For a time series with \(L\) timesteps and \(d\) channels, it treats each timestep as a token, resulting in \(L\) tokens of dimension \(d\) that are fed into the transformer layers.
 This architecture incorporates normalization layers after both the attention and feed-forward components to stabilize training and address internal covariate shifts.
-In contrast, the patch embedding transformer \cite{cordonnier2021differentiable}, illustrated in Figure \ref{fig:patch_embedding_architecture}, first transforms the input data using convolutional operations to create overlapping patches.
+In contrast, the patchTST \cite{cordonnier2021differentiable}, first transforms the input data using convolutional operations to create overlapping patches.
 Each patch spans multiple timesteps but maintains the full channel dimension, effectively reducing the sequence length while enriching the feature representation of each token.
 This results in \(L/p\) tokens (where \(p\) is the patch size) with increased feature dimensionality before being processed by the transformer layers.
 These architectures were chosen to evaluate positional encoding methods under different sequence processing paradigms: direct temporal processing in the Time Series Transformer versus hierarchical feature extraction through patch embedding.
+The complete code implementation and benchmarks are made publicly available for reproducibility: { \url{https://github.com/imics-lab/positional-encoding-benchmark}}.